Wimplex/Bouquet-ALM/README.md

  - [ ] Create textual reasoning dataset on speech descriptions (*maybe*).
  - [ ] Define best modality adaptation strategy.
  - [ ] Create small set of models.
+ - [ ] Transfer logic of tokeniser definition to decoder configs.
+And then just refer to data.audio2text.